 TGay Editor: modify the following text in P110L5-8 (9.4.2.129) as follows:

 The Sector Sweep Frame Type field is set to 0 to indicate that DMG Beacon frames or SSW frames are used in the last sector sweep.
 This field is set to 1 to indicate that Short SSW packets are used in the last sector sweep.
 This field is set to 2 to indicate that BRP frames are used in the last sector sweep.
-The value of 3 is reserved.
+The field is set to 3 to indicate that the BRP frame which contains this Beam Refinement element carries a feedback for beam tracking.